We humans don’t really think about making simple movements, like walking. It’s just something we do, right?

 The high-tech tools are no substitute for having a doctor see your child and talk with you both.

-But they do help your doctor gather information about what’s wrong so she can make treatment plans to help your child enjoy more normal and healthy motion.
+But they do help your doctor gather information about what’s wrong so they can make treatment plans to help your child enjoy more normal and healthy motion.